 Heading north from interstate 87 on Route 73, the Slabs will be on the west (left) side of the road.
 One can either park at the main lot for Chapel Pond, or on the left side of the road where the shoulder widens.
 There is a climbers path that leaves the road and quickly gets you to the base of the slabs.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Chapel Pond Slab:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Chapel Pond Slab:

 Featured Route For Chapel Pond Slab

 Regular Route 5.5 4b 13 IV+ 11 MS 4a